Antibiotics compound antibody & antigen(hapten) for immunoassay and food/feed safety rapid test

 Q1.
 What are antibiotics?

 Q2.
-What are some common classes of antibiotics?
+Namely, what are some of the classes of antibiotics widely used?

 A2.
-Some common classes of antibiotics include beta-lactams, macrolides, tetracyclines, aminoglycosides, and fluoroquinolones.
+Some of the general classifications of antibiotics are as follows; beta-lactam antibiotics, macrolides, tetracyclines, aminoglycosides and fluoroquinolones.

 GENEMEDI